LeeAnne Locken

-LeeAnne Locken (born June 7, 1967) is an American actress, philanthropist, television personality, model, and author.
-She first rose to prominence after winning the Miss Arizona pageant in 1989, and gained further notability for her regular appearances in the reality television series Big Rich Texas and The Real Housewives of Dallas.
+LeeAnne Locken is an American actress, philanthropist, TV host, model, author and beauty pageant titleholder.
+She first rose to prominence after winning the Miss Arizona USA 1989 pageant, and regularly appeared in the reality television series Big Rich Texas and The Real Housewives of Dallas.

 Locken began her career as an actress, appearing in films such as Vasectomy: A Delicate Matter (1986) and My Best Friend Is a Vampire (1987).
-She subsequently competed in the Miss Texas USA beauty pageant in 1988, winning second runner-up; and went on to win the Miss Arizona USA contest the following year, placing in the top ten at the Miss USA 1989 pageant.
-She continued to star in other films and television shows including Sons of Thunder (1999), Miss Congeniality (2000), Walker, Texas Ranger (2001) and Beyond the Farthest Star (2015).
+She subsequently competed in the Miss Texas USA 1988 pageant, coming second; and went on to win the Miss Arizona USA contest the following year, placing in the top ten at the Miss USA 1989 pageant.
+She continued to work as an actor, appearing in films and television shows including Sons of Thunder (1999), Miss Congeniality (2000), Walker, Texas Ranger (2001) and Beyond the Farthest Star (2015).

-In 2009, Locken made her reality television debut, starring in She's Got the Look, to which she placed third in the show's second season.
+In 2009, Locken made her reality television debut, starring in She's Got the Look, in which she came third in the show's second season.
 She was introduced as a board member and representative for the charity The Fashionistas, in Esquire Network's series Big Rich Texas in 2012.
 She left the show after two seasons in 2013.
-From 2016 until 2020, she served as a main cast member in Bravo's The Real Housewives of Dallas since the series premiere, leaving the show after its fourth season.
-Locken has published multiple books and shown her continuous involvement in her philanthropic activities for several charities.
+From 2016 until 2020, she was a main cast member in Bravo's The Real Housewives of Dallas since the series premiere, leaving the show after its fourth season.
+Locken has published two books and shown her continuous involvement in her philanthropic activities for several charities.

 Early life and education

-Locken was born on June 7, 1967, to Perry Joseph Wade and Margaret Gayle Hicks in Pasadena, Texas and raised by her grandparents from the age of three years old in Houston, Texas.
+Locken was raised by her grandparents from the age of three years old.
 She was introduced to the carnival world at a young age and began her first job as a carnival worker when she was just a child.
 She graduated from J. Frank Dobie High School in 1985 and attended The University of Houston.